 After a little walk into the valley Kvalhovddalen and ascending about 250 metres to the southern end of the mountain ridge Kvalhovden, you have this magnificent view all around you.
 The wide Storfjord to the east with Edgeøya on the horizon.
 The east coast of Spitsbergen stretching into the far distance to the north and south.
 The glacier Strongbreen, its feature that mostly deserves being described as “strong” being the strong retreat of recent years, in the west.
 The best part of it all may be the rocky coastline that you have nearby, Boltodden and Sporodden.

 These two last panoramas are from Sporodden, some hundred metres east of Boltodden.
-As the name (“track point”) tells, this is where geologists found dinosaur tracks.
+The name (“track point”) is derived from the dinosaur tracks, although they were actually found at Boltodden.
 These dinosaurs, carnivorous ones as opposed to the vegetarian Iguanodons who left their tracks at the same time at Festningen (Isfjord), walked around here (which was further south) when the Festningen sandstone was still a soft river delta of white sand, surrounded by swamplands with forests.
-Today, Sporodden provides an interesting, beautiful scenery even if you don’t find the dinosaur tracks (I haven’t yet, but next time …), with some mushroom-shaped sandstone rocks quite reminiscent of Colorado, if it was just a few degrees warmer.
+Today, Sporodden provides an interesting, beautiful scenery, with some mushroom-shaped sandstone rocks quite reminiscent of Colorado, if it was just a few degrees warmer.